Secure your website with a Free SSL certificate. Trusted by 150,000+ websites globally!

 Deactivate any other SSL plugins if you have installed and activated them.
 Similar SSL plugins may conflict with the SSL Zen plugin and the above error would be thrown.

-以下人員參與了開源軟體〈SSL Zen – Free Let's Encrypt SSL Certificate & HTTPS/SSL Redirect WordPress Plugin〉的開發相關工作。參與者
+以下人員參與了開源軟體〈SSL Zen – Free SSL Certificate & HTTP/SSL to HTTPS/SSL Redirect WordPress Plugin〉的開發相關工作。參與者